East-West School of International Studies

 - With the exception of pre-approved peer tutoring during a student’s lunch period, the service took place outside of the school day.
 Students may not use Teaching Assistant roles during the school day as volunteer service.

 - Students who falsify information on their Candidate Information Form will not be allowed admission into NHS.

 - Candidates who meet NHS requirements will be inducted at a ceremony to which family, friends, and community members are invited.

 Click here for a Candidate Information Form.
 Completion and submission of this form does not guarantee selection.
-Should you have questions about this form, please contact Ms. Mandel in person, or email her at firstname.lastname@example.org.
+Should you have questions about this form, please contact Ms. Culicerto (email@example.com) or Mr. Prager (firstname.lastname@example.org).